What is a Midlife Crisis?

 - Deterioration of relationships with loved ones, especially in marriage.

-- A desire to reconsider professional achievements.
+- A desire to reassess professional achievements.

 - Increased stress levels and dissatisfaction with circumstances.